On nonexpansiveness of metric projection operators on Wasserstein spaces: Introduction

-Coming back to the original motivation of our study, on the next pages of this note we investigate the question of nonexpansiveness of the projection operator ${\rm{P}}_\Om^p$ onto the set $\cK_p(\Om)$.
+First, we investigate the question of nonexpansiveness of the projection operator ${\rm{P}}_\Om^p$ onto the set $\cK_p(\Om)$.
 When $d=1$, it is well-known that $\cP_2(\R)$ is isometrically isomorphic to a closed convex subset of a Hilbert space (the space of nondecreasing functions belonging to $L^2([0,1];\R)$, see \cite[Section 9.1]{AmbGigSav}).
+The isomorphism takes a probability measure on $\R$ to the inverse of its cumulative distribution function.
 Therefore, $(\cP_2(\R),W_2)$ can be regarded as a flat space and so it is expected that ${\rm{P}}_\R^2$ is nonexpansive onto closed geodesically convex subsets $\cK\subset\cP_2(\R)$.
 Indeed, every closed geodesically convex subset $\cK\subset\cP_2(\R)$ corresponds to a closed convex subset of $L^2([0,1];\R)$.
 For instance, the space $\cK_2(\R)$ defined in \eqref{def:Kp} corresponds to $\{X\in L^2([0,1];\R):\ X'\ge 1\ {\rm{a.e.}}\}$.
 Therefore, the projection problem from $(\cP_2(\R),W_2)$ onto $\cK_2(\R)$ can be transferred to a projection problem in a Hilbertian setting, which has the nonexpansive property.
 Returning to the original setting via the isometric isomorphism, it follows that $\textnormal{P}_{\mathbf{R}}^2$ is nonexpansive.
 When $p\neq 2$, the nonexpansiveness property of projection operators on $L^p$ spaces is a more subtle question (see for instance \cite{Bru}) and therefore a conclusion similar to the one when $p=2$ seems to be nontrivial.
-In the case when $d>1$, even for $p=2$, it is not possible to identify $(\cP_2(\R^d),W_2)$ with the subset of a Hilbert space (and in particular, as discussed before, this space will not be flat).
-Therefore in those cases, the questions of nonexpansiveness seems to be highly nontrivial.
+In the case when $d>1$, even for $p=2$, it is not possible to identify $(\cP_2(\R^d),W_2)$ with a subset of a Hilbert space (and in particular, as discussed before, this space will not be flat).
+Therefore in those cases, the question of nonexpansiveness seems to be highly nontrivial.